TU Darmstadt Publishing Fund

 Royal Society of Chemistry

 As of 1 January 2024, ULB subscribes to the RSC Gold package, which includes a 15% discount on open access article fees of RSC's journals (list prices for OA publications).
-Publication costs can be subsidised by the OA Publishing Fund.
-Please find the funding criteria and amount at the top of this page.
-Free open access publishing in hybrid journals is no longer available under this contract.
+Publication costs may be eligible for partial funding from the Open Access Fund, provided that the eligibility criteria are met (see list towards top of this page).

 Science Advances